VIX and US futures along with risk currencies confirm shift in sentiment

 NZD/USD strongest this morning

-As I mentioned yesterday history will judge whether this week's action by the FED was prudent or foolish but what cannot be denied is the effect on the US which is free fall and looking to move towards the 96 price point.
-This makes today's non farm payroll release even more important as a strong number should give the USD some support.
+NZD/USD strongest this morning As I mentioned yesterday, history will judge whether this week's action by the FED was prudent or foolish, but what cannot be denied is the effect on the US, which is a free fall and looking to move towards the 96 price point.
+This makes today's non-farm payroll release even more important, as a strong number should give the USD some support.
 The weekly chart for the DXY shows the extent of this week's move as well as the downside levels ahead.
-And it's the nzd/usd which has been the strongest of the majors this morning as we can see on the charts below.
-Check out my free web class for 5 lessons you can apply today: http://bit.ly/3cB64cH ...
+And it's the nzd/usd which has been the strongest of the majors this morning, as we can see on the chart above.
+A wonderful trend higher supported with the trend dots and trend monitor indicators.
+The New Zealand Dollar (NZD): Economics, Key Drivers, and the Carry Trade The New Zealand dollar (NZD), often nicknamed the "Kiwi," is a commodity-linked currency highly sensitive to global economic forces.
+In 2026, NZD trades around 0.60 USD, influenced by the Reserve Bank...

 Read More